Supplementary planning documents and other planning guidance

 The continual adaptation of the existing building stock is an essential part of helping to meet changing demands for housing in an evolving society and a changing community.

-Guidance in Chapter 3 for Front Roof Slopes was written after we conducted a detailed street survey.
+We wrote guidance in Chapter 3 for Front Roof Slopes after conducting a detailed street survey.

 South Shoreditch supplementary planning document (2006)